paulbares/forex-email-notifier/README.md

 ## Configuration
 - Forex rate is fetched from https://fixer.io/.
 You need an API access key to be able to fetch anything.
 - A smtp server and a mail client.
-You can use Gmail for instance.
+You can use MailGun for instance.

 The following parameters need to be set as environment variables: